kganesh06/dataIngestion_hive/README.md

 **Introduction**

-Implemented all the steps in **hive-dataIngetion.pdf** which required to ingest the data from Relation Database to Hive.
+Implemented all the steps in **hive-dataIngetion.docx** which required to ingest the data from Relation Database to Hive.

 **Business Rrequirement**